 There's something special going on in the desert.
 Tucson Jazz Festival, January 10-20, 2020.

 Jazz in January

 January 10-20, 2020

 If you're a die-hard jazz fan, here's a chance to savor the sounds you love during a mid-January jaunt to Tucson's funky historic core.
-Mingle with like-minded others during nearly nonstop shows at downtown and University of Arizona venues.
+Mingle with like-minded music-lovers during nearly nonstop shows at downtown and University of Arizona venues.
 Bask in warm winter sunshine.
 Refuel at restaurants and bars conveniently located just steps from music venues and streetcar line and discover why critics are raving about Tucson's innovative food scene.